sneakysneak/docs/pages/connector-authentication/google-v2.md

 Google makes use of OAuth 2.0 for remote API access.
 You must register Cyclr with Google as your own Project to receive OAuth Client ID and Client Secret values to enable Cyclr to authenticate with Google.

-For your reference, Google’s own documentation for [Creating a Project and Credentials](https://https://console.cloud.google.com/).
+For your reference, here is a link to [Google’s own documentation](/https://cloud.google.com/docsm/).

 ## Before Starting